Fractured Magic: Chapter Fifteen

 “Maebhe, wait—,” Kieran started.

 But there was no time.
-She didn’t know what would happen to Roman, but she knew that if he had to worry about the rest of them, he stood no chance.
 She took a steadying breath and jumped, hearing Kieran shout her name as the sea rose up to greet her.

 Whew, this chapter is intense!
 I think it's one of my personal favorites, in terms of streams crossing.
 Evelyne and our orinians, face to face!
 And what's up with her and Roman?
 What past do those two have?
 Also, quite the cliff hanger, huh?
 (Get it?
 Cliff hanger?)